HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 How to Introduce Peanut Butter to Your Baby

-Peanut butter is universally available in the grocery store and is an easy product for introducing peanut protein.
+Peanut butter is universally available in the grocery store and is an easy product for the early introduction of peanuts.

 [Learn How to Make Your Own Baby Food!]

 Typically, you’ll want to begin with 1-2 teaspoons per day and build from there.
-If your baby has no symptoms, you can offer peanut butter and other peanut products as part of your baby’s regular diet.
+If your baby has no symptoms, like trouble breathing, mild-to-moderate eczema, or other signs of an allergic reaction, you can offer peanut butter and other peanut products as part of your baby’s regular diet.

 Here are three ways to use peanut butter with your baby:

-- Offer peanut butter straight off the spoon: Thin peanut butter out with warm water and feed it to your baby with a spoon.
+1. Offer peanut butter straight off the spoon: Thin peanut butter out with warm water, breast milk or baby formula and feed it to your baby with a spoon.

-- Mix peanut butter into other foods: Add a small amount of peanut butter to warm cereal or pureed fruits and veggies.
+2. Mix peanut butter into other foods: Add a small amount of peanut butter to warm cereal or pureed fruits and vegetable puree.
 Once you introduce yogurt to your baby, you can add peanut butter to that, too.

 Get creative as your baby’s diet expands, including peanut butter in smoothies and soups.